awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 1. On the **Attached permissions policy** page, search for the **AmazonSSMAutomationRole** policy, choose it, and then choose **Next: Review**\.

-1. On the **Review** page, type a name in the **Role name** box, and then type a description\.
+1. On the **Review** page, type a name in the **Role name** box, and then enter a description\.

 1. Choose **Create role**\.
 The system returns you to the **Roles** page\.

 1. On the **Roles** page, choose the role you just created to open the **Summary** page\.
 Note the **Role Name** and **Role ARN**\.
 You will specify the role ARN when you attach the **iam:PassRole** policy to your IAM account in the next procedure\.
 You can also specify the role name and the ARN in runbooks\.

 **Note**
-The AmazonSSMAutomationRole policy assigns the Automation role permission to a subset of AWS Lambda functions within your account\.
+The `AmazonSSMAutomationRole` policy assigns the Automation role permission to a subset of AWS Lambda functions within your account\.
 These functions begin with "Automation"\.
 If you plan to use Automation with Lambda functions, the Lambda ARN must use the following format:
 `"arn:aws:lambda:*:*:function:Automation*"`
 If you have existing Lambda functions whose ARNs do not use this format, then you must also attach an additional Lambda policy to your automation role, such as the **AWSLambdaRole** policy\.
-The additional policy or role must provide broader access to Lambda functions within the Amazon Web Services account\.
+The additional policy or role must provide broader access to Lambda functions within the AWS account\.

 ### \(Optional\) Add an Automation inline policy to invoke other AWS services<a name="automation-role-add-inline-policy"></a>